A hazardous spill in Arizona closes down an interstate and forces an evacuation

 The Centers for Disease Control and Prevention's website says nitric acid is a highly corrosive, colorless liquid with yellow or red fumes and can cause an acrid smell.

 It says exposure to nitric acid can irritate the eyes, skin and mucous membranes.
-Depending on the dosage, it also can cause delayed pulmonary edema, pneumonitis, bronchitis and dental erosion.
+Depending on how long someone is exposed to the material, and how much, it also can cause delayed pulmonary edema, pneumonitis, bronchitis and dental erosion.

+Pima County's health department and poison control center on Wednesday recommended that anyone who may have been in contact with the gas for more than 15 minutes get a medical evaluation if they develop respiratory difficulties like wheezing or shortness of breath.
+They said symptoms could be delayed up to 24 hours after exposure.

+Health officials said it is possible that some people living within a mile of the accident may have been exposed to the material for more than 15 minutes if the building where they were sheltering in place was using an air conditioner or heater pulling in air from the outside.
+But they said that people who simply drove through or past the accident and chemical plume should not have been affected.

 This hazardous crash comes as Ohio residents continue to raise concerns about the release of toxic chemicals on board a freight train that derailed Feb.
 3 and left 50 cars in a fiery, mangled mess.
 There were no injuries but officials later ordered the evacuation of the immediate area.
 Residents are worried about the potential health impacts from the wreckage.